 Am I doing it right?
 If anyone has the answer to this question in any facet of life, raise your hand.
 I ask it of myself all the time.
 Am I managing people or projects right?
 Am I parenting right?
 What about being a wife or that yoga move where I don’t dare risk breaking my concentration to peek at my fellow yogis for fear of toppling over.
 Can someone tell me if I am doing any of this right?

-I don’t have the answer to that question, but I have an answer that has led me to a place of confidence in who I am: my right isn’t necessarily your right, and that’s ok as long as my right is sincere towards those around me.
+I don’t have the answer to that question, but I have an answer that has led me to a place of confidence in who I am: my right isn’t necessarily your right, and that’s ok as long as my right is sincere towards me and those around me.

 How did I settle into this confidence?
 I will do something that drives me nuts, but is a common tactic in the consulting world: answer a question with a question.
 Why can’t you just give me the answer to my question, you ask, rather than plague me with more questions and no answers?
 I believe, in this scenario, more questions may lead you to a confidence in not knowing the answer to the initial question.